jnftech/PS1-IGR_TSSOP/README.md

         [Murata GCJ188R71E104KA12D](https://www.digikey.com/en/products/detail/murata-electronics/GCJ188R71E104KA12D/7363221)

 ### Notes:
+- These have not been designed with the PSone in mind, and are only tested on the original "phat" models.
+While the PSones have no good ODE option (where this mod is most useful), I may take a quick look the next time I have a PSone open (maybe requires another board revision).
 - There are other variants of the MDU you can use, depending on whether you have trouble sourcing the above (I did when I built my prototypes) but they may be a few cents more expensive as they have extra features or tolerances.
 In this project, they will all function identically:
   - The "I/" in the part number can be swapped with the "E/" variant.
 The latter is just "Extended Tempurature range"
   - This project uses the PIC16F18325 MCU, however the the PIC16F18**326** can also be used.
 It's the exact same MCU with a little bit more memory and storage.
 Same HEX file can be used to program either.
 I haven't researched whether the **324** can be used (less memory/storage than the 325).